ArdanaLabs/ardana-dollar/utxo-design.md

 carries no datum

+-- note: we should consider splitting this token into two different tokens to make permissions more granular. perhaps the VaultRecord token can be useful here.
+Vaults should not have the right to spend,   additionally it would be _ideal_ if we did not need extra permission tokens for the vaults, however this may harm upgradeability.

 Minting & Burning:
 - the UpgradeContract token from Treasury Validator Script will have a `newContract` value with an address attached to it, the second UpgradeContract token must be from that `newContract` address.